Memoir update: it has been published!

 In all, I encourage you to explore the site and to stay tuned as more content emerges (which I will post about).

 Just a couple of weeks ago, I applied to be a secretary and was so excited about it because it would have been in a school counseling office.
-I thought that I would be able to help struggling children get into see their counselor.
-However, I prayed and realized that I may be able to help a great deal more people if I devote myself to writing, speaking, and all the rest–full time.
+I thought that I would be able to help struggling children get in to see their counselor.
+I am frequently applying to jobs and then unapplying.

 Be well,